raspberrypilearning/make-crumble-robot-head/en/step_4.md

 The positions of the servo and the end of the pushrod are important, so it's best if you understand where they need to go.

-The measurements will be different depending on the length of your paperclip pushrod and the length of the servo horn, but the principle will stay the same.
+The measurements will be different depending on the length of your paper clip pushrod and the length of the servo horn, but the principle will stay the same.

 Work out where the end of the pushrod goes first:
 + The nearer to the bottom of your robot head, the greater the range in the mouth's movement, which also means that that the servo will need to work harder.